 In the two panels of this section, one of them dedicated to Romania, the region’s largest market, key local players will make their case and show why it is worth investing in SEE.

 Romania - Will the market cool down before it truly heats up?

-Chair: Răzvan Gheorghiu-Testa FRICS, Partner and Head of the Real Estate Practice Group, Ţuca Zbârcea & Asociaţii
+Chair: Răzvan Gheorghiu-Testa FRICS, Partner - Co-Head of Real Estate Practice Group, Ţuca Zbârcea & Asociaţii

 14:25 - 15:00